samaya-electronics/miscellanous-system/README.md

 ## TODO
  - [X] finish DB EER
  - [X] use .env in work env
- - [ ] use sequelize in api enpoints
+ - [X] use sequelize in api enpoints
  - [ ] add security
  - [ ] add authentication
  - [ ] design a better mvc structure
+ - [ ] implement validation in endpoints
+ - [ ] implement validation & constraints in Models